{{flagHref}}

 Frequently Asked Questions

-A: Control rods absorb excess neutrons to regulate the fission chain reaction.
-They may be inserted into or withdrawn from the reactor core to modify the reaction rate.
+Control rods absorb excess neutrons to regulate the reaction.
+They can be inserted or withdrawn to manage the fission process safely.

 About the author